dmidlo/weblog/Content/FlashcardPrep/githubFlavoredMarkdownFlashcardNotes.md

 [Arbitrary case-insensitive reference text]: referenceURL
 ```

-*there is also a shorthand version where using the link text found in the first set of square brackets*
+*there is also a shorthand version using the link text found in the first set of square brackets*

 ```markdown
 [link-text]